-In Northern Ireland Adoption Routes offers information for birth parents whose children have been placed for adoption.
+In Northern Ireland this government website offers information for birth parents whose children have been placed for adoption.

 In Northern Ireland an adoption counselling and support service, Next Step, is available free of charge to birth relatives of a child who has been, or is likely to be, placed for adoption.

 In Scotland Birthlink provides support for all adults affected by adoption, including counselling, contact and training.

 Birth Connections service is commissioned through local authorities, and is currently available to individuals who live in the Milton Keynes and Buckinghamshire areas.

 Scottish Adoption provides an intermediary service on behalf of birth parents and relatives wishing to let an adopted adult know they would welcome contact.